nhatthaiquang-agilityio/net6-azure-opentelemetry/README.md

 ## Goals
 + Integrate OpenTelemetry for tracing and metrics between services
-    - Using TraceContextPropagator
 + Azure Monitor

 ### Usage docker-compose.yml file
-+ Using otel collector for collection and sending logging
++ Using otel collector for collection and sending logging.
+Otel Collector will be sent the logging to the Azure Monitor.
 + Add instrumentation_key into otel-collector-config.yml
 + Run on local
     ```